 Cropping Cycle:

 The cropping is dependent on seasonal conditions although it is possible to try and initiate fruiting artificially with the use of watering.
 This means that it is likely that a 10msq bed will produce a total 10-20kg of mushrooms over a period of 2-3 weeks around May and at the end of August.
+Although you can expect sporadic flushes throughout the summer (with rain and a drop in temperature).

 Propagation: